gnois/luaty/README.md

 ```

-4. A table constructor or function call can be indented, but the line having its closing brace/parenthesis must realign back to its starting indent level
+4. A table constructor or function call can be indented, but the line having its closing brace/parenthesis must realign back to its starting indent level.
 ```
 var y = { 1
    ,